cFelicia/NLP_PROJECT/README.md

 - **Training**: Trained on IMDB movie reviews to predict positive or negative sentiment.
 - **Evaluation**: Model tested for accuracy, ensuring balanced performance across positive and negative samples.

----

-## 🔮 Future Enhancements
-- Fine-tuning the RNN for improved accuracy.
-- Supporting more granular emotional analysis.
-- Adding feedback mechanisms for continuous improvement.

----

-## 🙏 Acknowledgments

-- **IMDB** for the dataset.
-- **NLTK and Word2Vec** for text processing and embedding.
-- **Streamlit** for enabling rapid deployment of the app.

----

-Feel free to contribute by opening issues or submitting pull requests.
-Enjoy using the sentiment analysis tool!

----

-This `README.md` is organized for clarity and covers all the major aspects of your project, making it easy for others to understand and use.
-Let me know if you need further adjustments!